 ‘We’re very excited to announce this merger, because opportunities to bring together two such complementary organisations don’t come along every day.
 We share the same practical Christian ethos – to create livable communities, and support people to live well whatever challenges they may face.
 Together we’ll enhance each other’s work and we’re looking forward to a very dynamic future.’

 Both organisations were started by Christian philanthropists, and both major in work with disabled and disadvantaged people.
-Livability Holton Lee offers a wealth of programmes, including accessible accommodation, outdoor pursuits, horticultural therapy, and arts activities, on their environmentally-protected coastal site.
+Shaftesbury Holton Lee offers a wealth of programmes, including accessible accommodation, outdoor pursuits, horticultural therapy, and arts activities, on their environmentally-protected coastal site.
 East Holton Charity was founded by Sir Thomas and Lady Lees in 1992, and is host to several other charities, all working under a wellbeing and inclusion banner.
-Livability Holton Lee’s own projects have impressive outcomes, with up to 75 per cent of Service Visitors saying their wellbeing increased to high after attending a Livability Holton Lee course.
-Livability, created in 2007 by the merger of the Shaftesbury Society and John Grooms, works across the UK and overseas to improve wellbeing and life opportunities for disabled and disadvantaged people.
+Shaftesbury Holton Lee’s own projects have impressive outcomes, with up to 75 per cent of Service Visitors saying their wellbeing increased to high after attending a Shaftesbury Holton Lee course.
+Shaftesbury, created in 2007 by the merger of the Shaftesbury Society and John Grooms, works across the UK and overseas to improve wellbeing and life opportunities for disabled and disadvantaged people.
 The charity supports about 1,000 people a day through a wide variety of services from accommodation to lifelong learning, and from complex care to church-based mentoring programmes.
-Livability already runs a number of services in the south-west, including Victoria Education Centre in Poole, supported living and residential centres, and holiday accommodation.
+Shaftesbury already runs a number of services in the south-west, including Victoria Education Centre in Poole, supported living and residential centres, and holiday accommodation.

-We will continue to live out our shared Christian foundations by putting our Service Visitors’ needs and choices at the centre of everything we do,’ says Caroline Armitage, Livability’s chair of trustees.
-‘Livability’s vision is to restore wholeness – physical, mental and spiritual – and to promote health and wellbeing.
+We will continue to live out our shared Christian foundations by putting our Service Visitors’ needs and choices at the centre of everything we do,’ says Caroline Armitage, Shaftesbury’s chair of trustees.
+‘Shaftesbury’s vision is to restore wholeness – physical, mental and spiritual – and to promote health and wellbeing.
 Merging with the East Holton Charity means we can achieve that even more creatively, effectively and sustainably into the future.’

 About the Author Andrew